DanielaFlore/arch1-project2-nmaldonado2/project/states_and_interrupts/README.md

 the game_num.
 * wdt_interrupt_handler.c - handles the watchdog timer interrupts and
 specifies which game to play based on the game_num.
-* games_two_three_transitions.s - assembly code for the interrupt handling and state transitions for games two and three.
+* games_two_three_interrupt_handlers.s - assembly code for the interrupt handling and state transitions for games two and three.

 Additionally, the Makefile located in this directory has the capability to